mailosaur/examples/cypress/README.md

 **NOTE:** Before you run this test, you must send an SMS message to your Mailosaur phone number.
 To do this, either:

-- Update the test case so that it performs whatever automated steps required to trigger an SMS message to be sent (e.g. attempt to log into your product).
+- Update the test case so that it performs whatever automated steps are required to trigger an SMS message to be sent (e.g. attempt to log into your product).

 - Or, manually send in an SMS message from your own phone, just to test the process.